RimoAccelerator/KST48/README.md

 # Citation
 Any use of this code should cite this Github Page (https://github.com/RimoAccelerator/KST48/).
 Information should be included is listed as the follow:

-KST48, https://github.com/RimoAccelerator/KST48/edit/main/README.md.
-Author: Yumiao Ma (BSJ Institute). accessed by ...
+KST48, https://github.com/RimoAccelerator/KST48 Author: Yumiao Ma (BSJ Institute). accessed by ...

 The citation will be updated once KST48 is published in a journal or as preprint.

 # Bug Report
 You are welcomed to report any bug or problems to ymma@bsj-institute.top.

+# TODO List
+In the next version of KST48, the interfaces to BAGEL and xtb will be added.